Patricia Kabbah: Early life and teaching career

 Kabbah was born on 17 March 1933 in Gbap, Bonthe District, to ethnic Sherbro parents in the Southern Province of British Sierra Leone.

-She attended St. Joseph’s Convent Primary School in Bonthe and St. Joseph’s Convent Secondary School in Freetown.
-She was later employed by the Catholic Mission to teach English and French at St. Joseph’s Secondary School in Freetown.
+She attended St. Joseph's Convent Primary School in Bonthe and St. Joseph's Convent Secondary School in Freetown.
+She was later employed by the Catholic Mission to teach English and French at St. Joseph's Secondary School in Freetown.

 After two years of teaching, Kabbah studied in the United States and received her bachelor's degree in English at the University of Toledo, in Toledo, Ohio, in 1959 and a master's degree in French Language at the University of Chicago, in Chicago, Illinois, in 1963.

 Career

-In 1963, she returned to Sierra Leone, where she was appointed assistant decretary in former Sierra Leone's Prime Minister Milton Margai's administration.
+In 1963, she returned to Sierra Leone, where she was appointed assistant secretary in former Sierra Leone's Prime Minister Milton Margai's administration.
 During this time she met and married in 1965 Ahmad Tejan Kabbah, eventual president of Sierra Leone.
 Theirs was an interfaith union as she was a devout Catholic and her husband was Muslim.
 She went with Kabbah to England, where they both studied law.

 She joined her husband in Lesotho, where she commenced the practice of law in the chambers of the distinguished jurist; she was the sole female attorney in the entire country.
 She also practised law in Tanzania and became involved in diplomatic activities such as reporting on the legal status of the African child and mother at UNICEF.

 The family moved to New York City in 1981 where Mrs Kabbah obtained a Political Affairs Research appointment at the De-colonization Committee of the United Nations.
 She was later promoted as Head of the Executive Office, Department of Political Affairs, De-colonization of Trusteeship, with special responsibility for Budget, Personnel and General Administration.
 Mrs Kabbah also taught French and English at the City University of New York.

 Politics

+The Sierra Leone Civil War started in 1991.
+During that time she and other lawyers Isha Dyfan and Yasmin Jusu-Sheriff and the Mano River Women's Peace Network worked to ensure that the wider international community were aware of the abuses that were taking place in Sierra Leone.

 Kabbah moved back to Sierra Leone in 1995.
 During that time she accepted the chairmanship of the committee established to formulate plans for a return to civilian government, and to draft a new constitution.

 The National Provisional Ruling Council, a military government under the leadership of Brigadier General Julius Maada Bio organized the general election in 1996, it was Sierra Leone's first general election since March 1967.

 Her husband Ahmad Tejan Kabbah was nominated by the Sierra Leone People's Party (SLPP) to run for president and became the new president of Sierra Leone.